mimiyin/choreographic-interventions-s18/README.md

 ### Questions
    * What are all the ways to interact with a pathway?
+   * How do you choreograph code?

 ### In-class
-   * Crit choreographed pathways.
-   * Dynamic drawing.
+   * Interacting with a static pathway (rope)
+   * Interacting with a moving pathway (live drawing)
+   * Choreographing linear, random and noisy pathways

 ### Assignment
+   * Complete Chapter 1 of Workbook
-Create a duet between a drawer and a dancer.
+   * Create a 1 minute duet using a live drawer and a dancer.

 ***

 ## Week 3: Dynamic Pathways

 ### Questions
-   * How do you choreograph code?
+   * How do you choreograph code? cont'd

+### In-class
+   * Crit duets
+   * Choreographing circular pathways
+   * Hello Kinect!

 ### Assignment
-   * Program a choreographed pathway.
-OR.
-Choreograph a programmed pathway.
+   * Create a 1 minute duet between a programmed pathway and a dancer.
+   * Pick at least 1 type of pathway to work with choreographically and in code.
-   * Complete Chapter 1 of Workbook
+   * Use of Kinect is optional

 ***